ryanbates1990/dnd/spitballin.md

 - Need an explanation for the Kobolds!
     - They are just coming into town to party basically, and are able to find harder drugs on the edge of forgeheart/humble haven
     - They work as slave drivers in the diamond mine

+# Boobonic
+- Might need to review the treasure from this encounter/come up with some traps/interactable pieces of the environment.
+- Need a bigger lore drop to connect the crime to Adolphus - a notable gem or something (on his necklace), have this be noticeable

+## Rael
+- He wants a piece of Amber.
+It was his girlfriends favorite gemstone because it came from the trees and can preserve history in the rock.
+It would remind him of his youth.
+Amber can be found deep within the diamond mine northeast of the city.
+The mine has long been forgotten by the populace, but is being used by dragonkin and their slaves to search for diamonds.
+The mine also contains deep within it, a portal to the shadowfell.
+- Would be cool to have someone else know about him (rumors/religious studies at the University, cult members that want to meet him)

+## Cenarius Hook
+What IS he up to?
+- think I have some notes about a religion somewhere.

+# Character Specific

 ## Max
 Part of a tribe displaced by the undead immigration and he is championing the return and he needs help doing it.